“For though I am absent in the flesh, yet I am with you in spirit, rejoicing to see your good order and the steadfastness of your faith in Christ.”

 yet I am with you in spirit

 Paul identified with the Colossian church spiritually.
-Though he was not physically present, he was able to deal with an assault upon their faith by writing to them.
+Though he was not physically present, he dealt with an assault upon their faith by writing to them.

 rejoicing to see your good order